Ringtone

-A ringtone, ring tone or ring is the sound made by a telephone to indicate an incoming call.
-Originally referring to and made by the electromechanical striking of bells, the term now refers to any sound on any device alerting of a new incoming call—up to and including recordings of original telephone bells.
+A ringtone is the sound made by a telephone to indicate an incoming telephone call.
+Originally referring to the sound of electromechanical striking of bells or gongs, the term refers to any sound by any device alerting of an incoming call.

+On plain old telephone services (POTS), starting in the late 19th century, the signal is created by superimposing ringing voltage on the direct current line voltage.
+Electronic telephones could produce a warbling, chirping, or other sounds.
+Variations of the cadence or tone of the ring signal, called distinctive ringing, can be used to indicate characteristics of incoming calls.

-Electronic telephones, especially smartphones, are manufactured with a preloaded selection of ringtones.
-Customers can buy or generate custom ringtones for installation on the device.
+Modern telephones, especially smartphones, are manufactured with a preloaded selection of ringtones.
+Customers can buy or generate custom ringtones for installation on the device as a default ringtone or a distinctive ringtone used to indicate characteristics of incoming calls.
+Digital ringtones were a large market in the 2000s, at its peak generating up to $4 billion in worldwide sales in 2004, but the market declined steeply by the end of the decade.

 Background and history

 A telephone rings when the telephone network indicates an incoming call, so that the recipient is alerted of the call attempt.
 Landline telephones typically receive an electric alternating current signal, called power ringing or ringing signal, generated by the telephone exchange to which the telephone is connected.
 The ringing current originally operated an electric bell.
 For mobile phones, the network sends a message to the recipient's device, which may activate a sound, or a visual or vibrating indication.

 On a POTS interface, this signal is created by superimposing ringing voltage atop the −48 VDC already on the line.
-This is done at the Central Office, or a neighborhood multiplexer called a "SLC" for Subscriber Line Carrier.
+This is done at the Central Office, or a neighborhood multiplexer called an "SLC" for Subscriber Line Carrier.
 (SLC is a trademark of Alcatel-Lucent, but is often used generically.)
 Telephones with electromagnetic ringers are still in widespread use.
 The ringing signal in North America is normally specified at ca. 90 volts AC with a frequency of 20 hertz.
 In Europe it is around 60–90 VAC with a frequency of 25 Hz.
 Some non-Bell Company system party lines in the US used multiple frequencies for selective ringing.
 Ringing voltage is produced by various sources.
 Large central offices used motor-driven generator sets for both ringing and other signals such as dial tone and busy signals.
 In smaller offices, special sub-cycle magnetic oscillators were used.
 Typically, solid-state oscillators have replaced them.
 Originally this voltage was used to trigger an electromagnet to ring a bell installed inside the telephone, or in a nearby mounted ringer box.

 Fixed phones of the late 20th century and later detect this ringing current voltage and trigger a warbling tone electronically.
 Mobile phones have been fully digital since the early 1990s second-generation ("2G") devices, hence are signaled to ring as part of the protocol they use to communicate with the cell base stations.